 The services of hospice

-Hospice is most commonly provided in the home.
-It can also be offered in the nursing home, assisted living facility, or hospital depending on the person's care needs.
-Hospice care is provided by an interdisciplinary team, which includes doctors, nurses, and other healthcare professionals.
-A registered nurse case manager, also known as a RN Case Manager, coordinates care provided by the hospice team.
-He or she also provides skilled nursing care as needed.
-The RN Case Manager makes weekly to daily visits based on the needs of the client and his or her family.
+Hospice is most often provided in the home.
+It can also be offered in a nursing home, assisted living facility, or hospital.
+This depends on the person's care needs.
+Hospice care is provided by a healthcare team that includes doctors, nurses, and other healthcare providers.
+A registered nurse case manager (RN case manager) coordinates care given by the hospice team.
+The team includes the hospice doctor and the person's personal doctor.
+They also provide skilled nursing care as needed.
+The RN case manager makes visits no less than every 14 days and more often as needed to meet the needs of the client and their family.
 Hospice also offers access to other providers.
 These include:

 Helping the family set up the home

 - Teaching the family about their loved one's medicines, how to give those medicines, and how to provide physical care